 Since 1988, the Brother Joseph C. Fox Latin School has been providing middle school students with a qualitative Catholic education in the Marianist Tradition.
 Students in the sixth, seventh, and eighth grades follow a challenging curriculum that stimulates their intellects and expands their understanding.

-Faith is a of the Kellenberg Memorial school community.
+Faith is a primary aspect of the Kellenberg Memorial school community.

 A Marianist Education